Monisnap/test_monisnap/webapp/server/README.md

 ### `docker-compose build && docker-compose up -d`

-Everything is now working fine and the backend is running on [http://localhost:8080](http://localhost:8080), mongo-express is a light database ui manager for Mongo, you can access it in browser on  [http://localhost:8081](http://localhost:8081) to manager all your dbs.
+Everything is now working fine and the backend is running on [http://localhost:8080](http://localhost:8080), mongo-express is a light database ui manager for Mongo, you can access it in browser on  [http://localhost:8081](http://localhost:8081) to manage all your dbs.

 Before running the client you need to import all characters in database, to do this run the following command: